 - We are working together to respond to the needs of our exporters, who have developed supply chains across the Asian region.
 By combining our knowledge and risk-taking capacity, Asian ECAs will expand their ability to meet the needs of their clients during this crisis.
 Reinsurance and coinsurance combine ECA capacity to provide comprehensive support for clients, and each agency also benefits by enhancing their technical capabilities.
 We will seek to expand reinsurance/coinsurance relationships with other Asian ECAs by actively exploring opportunities.
 Eventually, these bilateral reinsurance/coinsurance arrangements are expected to function as a reinsurance network covering the whole region.

 - We welcome the Berne Union making a priority member interaction and collaboration, especially at the practitioners’ level.
 Asian ECAs will actively participate in Berne Union workshops and seminars and furthermore, will enhance our capacity also through intensive learning opportunities within the region including training programs, secondments, workshops and seminars.
 The RCG Chair will take a coordinating role of organising these capacity-building initiatives.

 - The Asian ECA members combined represent a significant volume of the new business in the Berne Union today and are expected to play a role commensurate with their place in the Berne Union.
 The Annual General Meeting in Seoul next year, which commemorates the 75th Anniversary of Berne Union, will be a landmark event for Asian ECAs to gain momentum in their activities in the Berne Union.

-- Job Vacancy: MLT Committee Support Manager January 9, 2017
+- Job Vacancy: Committee Support Manager / Associate Director July 10, 2017

 INV Technical Panel